canedoly/ChadAlphaMales/README.md

 Anti warp is really bad, a scuffed old version pasted from fedoraware

-If this changes in any form (If i find more issues or some get fixed), this will get updated to match.
+If this changes in any form (If i find more issues or some get fixed), this will get updated.

 # old readme
 Feel free to add me on discord zphr#0365 or make a new issue if you have any questions